erickchann/forestation/README.md

   <br>

   <h4>Random jokes from <strong>jokeapi.dev</strong></h4>
-  <h3>I was struggling to figure out how lightning works, but then it struck me.</h3>
+  <h3>I was reading a great book about an immortal dog the other day.
+It was impossible to put down.</h3>

   <br>
 </div>